Editing RMR Without Affecting Attrition Tracking

 When to Actually Stop a Charge

-You should add a stop date and create a new charge when:
+You should add a stop date and create a new charge only when:

 • The customer is truly canceling the service